sirchia/camel-disruptor/README.md

 <td>multipleConsumers</td>
 <td>false</td>
 <td>Specifies whether multiple consumers are allowed.
 If enabled, you can use Disruptor for
-[Publish-Subscribe](http://en.wikipedia.org/wiki/Publish–subscribe_pattern) messaging.
-That is, you can send a message to the Disruptor and have each consumer receive a copy of the message.
+<a href="http://en.wikipedia.org/wiki/Publish–subscribe_pattern">Publish-Subscribe</a> messaging.
+That is, you can send a message
+to the Disruptor and have each consumer receive a copy of the message.
 When enabled, this option should be specified on every consumer endpoint.</td>
 </tr>